PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Post/comments/variables/comments.md

 The parent object representing the post.
 It contains information about the post, including the ID of the comments associated with it.

+## Returns

+A promise that resolves to an array of comment documents found in the database.
+These documents represent the comments associated with the post.

 ## See

  - Comment - The Comment model used to interact with the comments collection in the database.